voynix/paroxysm/README.md

 These operators are described under [Infix Operators](#infix-operators).

-Note that there are reasonable limits on how many operators and variables or literals may be included in a single expression, so overly large expressions (ie >100 terms) may cause errors.

 ##### Comments
 Comments begin with `;` and continue until the end of the line.